Renewing Your License in 2023

-Suppose your California Insurance License is renewed in 2022.
-In that case, you will need to make sure you have 24 hours of continuing education on record with the State.
+Suppose your California Insurance License is renewed in 2023.
+In that case, you will need to make sure you have 24 hours of CE classes for insurance on record with the State.
 Sounds easy, right?
-Many agents are still making mistakes in choosing the wrong courses.
+Many agents still need to correct their choices.
 Other agents do not attend enough classes.
 If this happens to you, your license will be suspended.
-And, a suspended license means no paycheck for you!
+And a suspended license means no paycheck for you!

 Let’s go over some of the special rules and a new fee charged by the State this year.